gregorias/anki-word-hyphenator/README.md

 ## For Developers

+Run `git submodule sync` to initialize the repository after cloning.

-Use pipenv to set up the dev and prod environment.
+Use direnv to set up the development environment (see `.envrc`).

 ### Testing